TEJASWANIANIMIREDDY/xss-penetration-testing/HOW_TO_FIND_XSS.md

 ## SUMMARY: THE XSS HUNTING PROCESS

-Find input fields → Identify ALL places users can input data Test normal input → Understand how app processes data Test special chars → See if anything breaks
-Identify context → Where does input appear? (body/attr/JS) Choose payload → Match payload to context
+1.Find input fields → Identify ALL places users can input data 2.Test normal input → Understand how app processes data 3.Test special chars → See if anything breaks 4.Identify context → Where does input appear? (body/attr/JS) 5.Choose payload → Match payload to context
-Test payload → Does it execute?
+6.Test payload → Does it execute?
-Determine type → Reflected/Stored/DOM?
+7.Determine type → Reflected/Stored/DOM?
-Confirm vulnerable → Multiple proofs, not just luck Document it → Full details for report
+8.Confirm vulnerable → Multiple proofs, not just luck 9.Document it → Full details for report
-Look for defenses → What stops you?
+10.Look for defenses → What stops you?
 Can you bypass?

 Apply this process to ANY web app and you'll find XSS!(if present) ✓